In Suárez, Simeone found missing piece to forge a champion

 Simeone turned to the less flashy but more effective Marcos Llorente, Ángel Correa and Yannick Carrasco to help get the goals.

 Following his breakout last season when he scored twice in Anfield to help eliminate Liverpool from the Champions League, Llorente provided Simeone with a versatile player who played as a forward, a midfielder and a wing back.
 He chipped in with 12 goals.
 Correa added nine goals, including the equalizer against Valladolid.
-And when Atlético was stumbling down the stretch, Carrasco, a speedy left-side winger, netted four goals and made four assists over the last eight games.
+And when Atlético was stumbling down the stretch, Carrasco, a speedy left-side winger, netted four goals and made four assists down the stretch.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports